kykl/elevator_pitch/README.md

 **Build, Run & Test Instructions**

-If you have docker, you can just run or test like this:
+If you have docker, you can just build, then run or test like this:
+* docker build -t kykl/elevator_pitch .
 * docker run -it kykl/elevator_pitch sbt test
 * docker run -it kykl/elevator_pitch sbt run

 Otherwise, you need have these build and run tools:
 * sbt launcher version 0.13.7